Every place has a story

 When supply chain expert Henrik Söderlund joined Ericsson in 2009, he’d been living in one of these history rich places in Estonia for years.
 When he moved to the US, he realized his family story might never be told, and therefore decided to find a way to share these and other peoples tales from places that have a historical significance.

 In one sentence - what is this project about?

-Our tagline is Every place has a story, or EPHAS for short – it is a location-bound platform that uses 5G, Edge and Augmented Reality to share historical events.
+Our tagline is every place has a story – it is a location-bound platform that uses 5G, Edge and Augmented Reality to share historical events.

 You have a background within manufacturing and supply chain management, how did you come up with this idea?

 It all started when I was having a glass of wine with my wife.
 We left Estonia to start a new life in the US, but every summer we’d return to Estonia to spend time in our house in the idyllic countryside.
 The house has been in my wife´s family for generations and has a rich and fascinating history.
 We believed that people passing the area would be interested to know more about its history, and we wanted to find a way to share these stories with them.
 After some research, we couldn’t find a platform where we could truly tell our story in an engaging way and at the same time reach the right audience.
 Ideas started spinning in my head.

 One night it came to me - what if Augmented Reality, 5G and geo-tracking could be combined to tell stories?
 Every place has a story – and so EPHAS was created.